 This site will always be free of ads and other forms of revenue as this website is my gift to IC patients and their families as well as a thank you to all of the doctors, healers, friends and family who assisted me throughout the most difficult times of my IC journey.
 Please consider donating to the IC/PBS foundation or treatment center of your choice to further research, advocacy and support for IC/PBS.

-(We are also on Twitter, Pinterest, Facebook and LinkedIn).
+(Follow us on Twitter, Pinterest, Facebook and LinkedIn).